 How to Prioritize Content Refreshes

-A practical framework for choosing which old pages to refresh first using Search Console signals, GA4 context, business value, and edit effort.
+Prioritize content refreshes with Search Console signals, GA4 context, business value, freshness risk, AI-readability gaps, and edit effort.

 Prioritizing content refreshes is the process of choosing which old pages deserve editing first.
 The goal is not to update every post by age.
 The goal is to find pages where search demand, business value, freshness risk, and edit effort point to a useful next action.

 Use Google Search Console to understand clicks, impressions, CTR, average position, pages, and queries.
-Use GA4 to understand sessions and conversion context.
+Use GA4 to understand sessions, engagement, key events, and next-page paths.
 If you need the metric definitions first, use the content audit metrics guide.
 Then choose the page where one focused refresh can create the clearest reader improvement.

 Short answer: prioritize pages with demand, value, and a clear edit path